jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **Time Zone:** A geographic area where people have agreed to set their calendars and clocks in the same way.
 Most use the Gregorian calendar, and set their clocks so that "11:30 AM" is roughly the middle of daylight hours.
 At certain times of the year, people in the Time Zone may or may not change their clocks by 1 hour, to follow Daylight Savings Time (or British Summer Time if you prefer).

+The best lookup source to associate a Time Zone with a location is the IANA Time Zone database.

 **UTC Time:** Computers measure time by the elapsed milliseconds starting from a fixed point in time, called the Epoch, which is based on January 1, 1970, 12:00 AM in Greenwich Mean Time.
 The resulting value is the Coordinated Universal Time (UTC).
 For example, on Friday October 16 at 6:00 AM GMT, there were 1602828000000 milliseconds elapsed since the Epoch, thus the UTC Time.

 **UTC Offset:** The value that allows computers to take UTC Time and a Time Zone, and format it to a Wall-Clock display time for people in a specific Time Zone to read.
 The offset is expressed in hours and minutes, such that +05:30 means add 5 hours and 30 minutes to the UTC Time which will format into a local Wall-Clock time.